syranol/markdown-cv/index.md

 <span> Redlands, CA <span class="small-right">Jun.
 2020 - Mar.
 2021</span></span>

 * Oversaw end-to-end release and testing of flagship ArcGIS enterprise products across 6 web and mobile platforms with ArcGIS Dashboard reaching 1,000,000,000+ calls daily
-* Designed and maintained automation scripts for ArcGIS Dashboard and ArcGIS Insights using Python, Selenium, and Jenkins, ensuring efficient and reliable testing of these critical products
+* Designed and maintained automation scripts for key products using Python, Selenium, and Jenkins, ensuring efficient and reliable testing of these products
 * Developed and executed comprehensive test plans and test matrices as part of the product release cycle
 * Performed rigorous testing on Release Candidates to ensure the high quality and stability of product releases
 * Collaborated with Project Managers, Product Engineers, and other teams to ensure the successful release of products